ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

+When processing such a call, the AS MUST protect itself against SSRF attacks as discussed in
+{{security-ssrf}}.

 When receiving the request, the client instance MUST parse the JSON object
 and validate the hash value as described in